The-AI-Alliance/community/CONTRIBUTING.md

 ## What Should I Know Before I Get Started?

-We welcome contributions to Alliance projects, but contributors must accept certain agreements and conditions.
+We welcome contributions to Alliance projects, but contributors must accept certain agreements and conditions, discussed here.
+See also the AI Alliance page on [governance](https://thealliance.ai/governance) for more information.

 ### The AI Alliance Code of Conduct